City of Selma is centrally located along Highway 99

 of land that surrounded the Selma community producing

 93% of the world's raisin crop and the name "Raisin

 Capital of the World" was adopted in 1963.
 The acres

 of grapes also produce product for table

 grapes and wine.

-Selma is a progressive, growing
+Selma is a progressive, growing community that

 strives to retain small town qualities and life style.